andrew/ultimate-awesome/README.md

 - [awesome-source-auditing](https://github.com/sgmenda/awesome-source-auditing) - A curated list of source auditing resources.
 - [awesome-tools](https://github.com/shananin/awesome-tools) - A list of awesome tools or resources (mainly for programming).
 - [awesome-everything](https://github.com/sharad-s/awesome-everything) - Lists. .
-- [awesome-rust](https://github.com/shinee0401/awesome-rust) - A curated list of Rust code and resources.
 - [awesome-open-source](https://github.com/ShlokMohanty/awesome-open-source) - A curated list of Open Source projects based on programming languages that you can contribute to.
 - [awesome-frontend](https://github.com/silinchen/awesome-frontend) - Web 前端技能列表.
 - [awesome-flow-visualization](https://github.com/Simha-Kalimipalli/awesome-flow-visualization) - A helpful list of Orgin-Destinaton flow visualization  tools and research .